False discovery rate control with compound p-values

 For independent compound p-values, the results above show that the FDR of the BH procedure can be bounded by a constant-factor inflation (Theorem~\ref{thm:fdr_independent}), and that a constant-factor inflation is unavoidable (Proposition~\ref{prop:fdr_example}).

 Interestingly, though, we will now see that the situation improves further under the global null, where $\nulls=[m]$---that is, all $m$ null hypotheses are true.
-In this setting, the false discovery rate is equal to the probability of making any discoveries, since $\fdp(\Sbh)=\frac{|\Sbh\cap\nulls|}{1\vee|\Sbh|} = \One{\Sbh\neq\varnothing}$.
+In this setting, the false discovery rate is equal to the probability of making any discoveries, since $\fdp(\Sbh)=\frac{|\Sbh\cap\nulls|}{1\vee|\Sbh|} = \One{\Sbh\neq\varnothing}$ (that is, the FDR is equal to the family-wise error rate, $\mathsf{FWER} = \PP{|\Sbh\cap\nulls|>0}$, since any discovery would be a false discovery).
 For this setting, we will now see that the inflation in the FDR can be controlled with a tighter bound: in the worst-case, the excess FDR (i.e., the amount by which the FDR can exceed the target level $\alpha$) is $\mathcal{O}(\alpha^2)$, rather than $\mathcal{O}(\alpha)$ as in Theorem~\ref{thm:fdr_independent} above.

 \begin{theorem}[Upper bound for independent compound p-values, under global null] Fix any $\alpha\in[0,1]$ and any $m\geq 1$, and let $\nulls=[m]$.
 Let $p_1,\dots,p_m\in[0,1]$ be independent compound p-values.
 Then the BH procedure at level $\alpha$ satisfies